distributedstatemachine/lium-rs/README.md

 **Built with ❤️ and 🦀 Rust**

-*🍄 Lium - Making GPU compute simple and powerful*
+*🍄 Lium - Making Celium GPU compute simple and powerful*

 </div>